ArshMat007/Notes-App/README.md

     npm start
     ```

 This will run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open the project on the localhost in your browser.